bluenviron/gomavlib/README.md

 * Decodes and encodes Mavlink v2.0 and v1.0.
 Supports checksums, empty-byte truncation (v2.0), signatures (v2.0), message extensions (v2.0)
 * Dialect is optional, the library can work a standard dialect, a custom dialect or no dialect at all.
 Standard dialects are provided in directory `dialects/`, with no need for generation.
 A dialect generator is provided anyway.
-* Provides a high-level node with ability to communicate with multiple endpoints in parallel:
+* Provides a high-level interface ("Node") with ability to communicate with multiple endpoints in parallel:
   * serial
   * UDP (server, client or broadcast mode)
   * TCP (server or client mode)
   * custom reader/writer
-* Provides a low-level parser with ability to decode/encode frames from/to a reader/writer
+* Provides a low-level interface ("Parser") with ability to decode/encode frames from/to a generic reader/writer
 * UDP connections are tracked and removed when inactive
 * Supports both domain names and IPs
 * Examples provided for every feature